laingsimon/Dapper.MoqTests/README.md

 * [x] Supports verification of transaction usage, from version 1.2.0
 * [x] Supports verification of stored procedures & sql text, from version 1.4.0
 * [x] Supports verification of command timeout, from version 1.4.0
+* [x] Supports customisation of comparisons, from version 1.5.0

 ## Suggestions / improvements
 Raise an issue and I'll see what I can do